marlietandoc/marlietandoc.github.io/content/project/example/index.md

 ---
 title: Memory errors in behavior, brains, and machines
 summary: Our memories are not perfect recordings of the past.
-But instead are prone to error, misinformation, and bias.
-As part of my PhD, I have been identifying what memories are most susceptible to such errors.
-By combining behavioral experiments, fMRI, and neural networks, we show that <strong>similar memory errors exist in both humans and machines.</strong> We also find that these biases are not random mistakes, but are a product of an optimal learning system.
+But instead are prone to error, misinformation, and preconceived biases.
+As part of my PhD, I am identifying what memories are most susceptible to such errors.
+By combining behavioral experiments, neuroimaging, and artificial neural networks, I show that <strong>similar memory errors exist in the human brain and in AI.</strong> I also find that these biases are not random mistakes, but are a product of an optimal learning system.